zac-heisey/murray-lampert/_posts/2019-03-13-spring-home-remodeling-ideas.markdown

 categories:
 - Home Remodeling
 featured-image: "/uploads/spring-home-remodeling-ideas.jpg"
-excerpt: Now's the time to start thinking about those projects you’ve put off all winter.
+description: Now's the time to start thinking about those projects you’ve put off all winter.
 Here are 8 home remodeling projects to freshen up your home this spring.
 author: Gregg Cantor
 layout: blocks